-- (If you haven't yet roasted your squash, preheat the oven to 450 degrees Fahrenheit, cut your winter squash of choice in half, remove the seeds and stringy bits, drizzle with a bit of neutral tasting oil, and roast until the flesh of the squash is very tender, 40 minutes to 1 hour.)
+(If you haven't yet roasted your squash, preheat the oven to 450° F, cut your winter squash of choice in half, remove the seeds and stringy bits, drizzle with a bit of neutral tasting oil, and roast until the flesh of the squash is very tender, 40 minutes to 1 hour.)

-- Sccoping the roasted squash flesh from the skin, measure out two full cups of winter squash, packing it into the measuring cup.
+Scooping the roasted squash flesh from the skin, measure out two full cups of winter squash, packing it into the measuring cup.
 Then transfer to a container and puree, using a hand blender.

-- Using a spatula, scrape the mixture from the food processor into a medium saucepan.
+Using a spatula, scrape the mixture into a medium saucepan.
 Bring the squash mixture to a simmer, and continue to simmer, scraping the bottom to prevent sticking and burning, for 10 to 15 minutes, until it thickens and becomes velvety.